Introduction to Reality Tunnels: A Tool for Understanding the Postmodern World

 Those other reality tunnels were always there — you just needed the key, you needed to unlearn your default filters and exert some effort into creating new ones.

 This is liberating — but it has a dark side.
 Because if you’re not aware of the flexible nature of reality, if you’re not aware of your own capacity to take charge of what you pay attention to, then this tremendous human capacity for change can be subverted and exploited.
 Living in a state of multiple overlapping and mutually exclusive realities can be exhausting, and the default human mind isn’t comfortable with it — the mind wants a single, stable reality to map around.
-Religion, ideology, advertising — these are institutions that consolidate power by selling ‘off-the-shelf’ reality tunnels to minds hungry for structure and stability.
+Ideology, advertising, religion — these are institutions that consolidate power by selling ‘off-the-shelf’ reality tunnels to minds hungry for structure and stability.

 They take the complex task of sorting through infinite variability and do it for you, telling you what you should care about and what you can ignore.
 There are various mechanisms they can employ.
 They dismiss and trivialize the things that threaten them; they repeat, over and over, references to the details they want you to notice. (“Emails!
 Emails!
 Emails!”, “McDonalds!
 McDonalds!
 McDonalds!”, “Sin!
 Sin!
 Sin!”)

 These off-the-shelf realities aren’t necessarily bad — they’re just powerful.
-And something that the worst ones have in common is the insidious claim that they are The One True Reality, not merely a one of an infinite set of filters.
+And something that the worst ones have in common is the insidious claim that they are The One True Reality, not merely one of an infinite set of filters.
 They actively discourage the exploration of other tunnels, because the instant you realize that they’re not The Only Way their hold over you breaks.